kanaka/bartender/README.md

 ![BrowserStack](imgs/browserstack-logo.png)

-Browserstack is also supported.
-Here is the browser section of a yaml configuration file that connects to three browsers running in
+Here is the browser section of a yaml configuration file that connects to three browsers running in BrowserStack:
-BrowserStack:

 ```yaml
 ...